alersh/netflow/README.md

-## Synapse/ModelPath: Visualize, Explore, and Model Your Data Processing Pipeline Interactively
+## Netflow: Visualize, Explore, and Model Your Data Processing Pipeline Interactively

-Synapse/ModelPath is a R package that allows you to create a user interface of the data analytic pipeline.
+Netflow is a R package that allows you to create a user interface of the data analytic pipeline.
 Your data analytic pipeline becomes transparent and interpretable to other users especially those who have no or little knowledge in R programming.
 It is currently under development.

 To illustrate the utility of this package, we start with a simple toy problem.
 Suppose we want to build a pipeline that reads in the Iris